QS3H/Frontend-Quiz-app-with-React-and-TypeScript/README.md

 - Select a quiz subject from four available topics
 - Answer multiple-choice questions (4 options each)
+- **Instant visual feedback** - See correct/incorrect answers with color-coded indicators and checkmarks/X marks
 - Navigate between questions with Previous/Next buttons
 - View final score and percentage upon completion
 - Play again or choose a different subject